ECE-180D-WS-2024/Team-4/ReadMe.md

 In this section, you can include placeholder images for your data.
 Feel free to organize your data into subfolders as needed.

+## Speech Recognition

+In this section, you can include placeholder images for your data.
+Feel free to organize your data into subfolders as needed.

 ### Subfolder 1

 ![Placeholder Image 1](./data/placeholder_image_1.png)